galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/writing-a-simbank-test.md

 	        assertThat(terminal).isNotNull();
 	        }
 ```
-**Note:** The brackets () indicate that the code a method.
+**Tip:** The brackets () indicate that the code is a method.
-The following snippet shows the test code that we have written so far:
+The following snippet shows the test code that is written so far:
 ```
 package dev.galasa.simbanks.tests;
 import dev.galasa.Test;